MozillaHive/hive-contributor-guide/becoming_a_hive_nyc_member/README.md

 # Becoming a Member

 Hive NYC is diverse—this variety feeds the innovation we generate and discover.
-For this reason there isn’t a typical Hive member—each stakeholder brings a different perspective and skill-set.
+For this reason there isn't a typical Hive member—each stakeholder brings a different perspective and skill-set.

 A number of key characteristics of Hive community members reflect our collective aims—ask yourself if these align with your own personal or organizational objectives:
 * Proactive interest in collaborating with others